World of Farland

 Note: Read about each individual plane in great detail in this section.

-Barathus, or hell
+Barathus, or Hell

 Malor, or the Abyss